APikielny/mannequinchallenge/README.md

 * `grid_bash_scripts/` (discussed in Bash Scripts section), scripts to run stuff on grid, such as training, testing, etc.
 * `loaders/`: loads data into model.
 We have different data loaders for different models.
 Discussed further in bash scripts section.
 * `models/`: very important.
 This is where the model architecture is defined
     - We mainly modify pix2pixmodel and hourglass.
-Pix2pix is directly called by the training code (`train_from_scratch.py`).
+Pix2pix is directly called by the training code (`train_from_scratch.py`) (Note that train_from_scratch.py is confusingly named; it can actually be used to fine-tune as well.
+TODO).
 It contains the loss functions, optimizer, etc. The actual model architecture is defined in `hourglass.py`.
 Hourglass is where we change things like sampling and fourier features.
     - `resample_v2.py` contains our new sampling filters.
 The fourier features code is baked directly into `hourglass.py`.
     - The upsample test files are not actually used by the model but are helpful for testing new sampling filters.
 * `options/train_options.py`: flags to pass when training.
 Below the line #Added by Adam is stuff that was added this year.
 See bash scripts for examples of using these flags.